Independent Scientific & Technical Consulting

 Typical Collaborators

-My clients and collaborators usually fall into one of three categories:
+Most of my clients fall into one of three categories: